Interview Nicolas Pinard, Manager of the Factory Sport Games in Chazay

 NP: Today, from the moment Padel Central (Limonest-Dardilly) is no longer there, there are no more direct competitors.
 Saint-Priest, Spirit Padel, is not a competitor for us, it is too far.
 There may be the TCM5 a little bit and possibly Champagne when they go to class.
 There is a clientele that is there and that is loyal.

-- What is your relationship with the brand padel partner of your private club?
+– What is your relationship with the padel brand partner of your private club?
 Are you working on different projects?

 - Do you have contacts with the FFT to try to develop the sport as well as possible?